williamhpark/htn-backend-challenge-2023/README.md

 ### Docker setup

 1. Ensure that Docker is installed on your system
-2. Pull the docker image by running `docker pull williamhpark/htn-be-challenge`
+2. Pull my docker image by running `docker pull williamhpark/htn-be-challenge`
 3. Verify that the `williamhpark/htn-be-challenge` image was successfully pulled using the `docker images` command
 4. Run `docker run -d -p 8000:5000 williamhpark/htn-be-challenge`.
 The local server should run on `http://127.0.0.1:8000`